Safeguarding and Prevent Policy

 Children

 Forcing or enticing a child or young person, not necessarily involving a high level of violence to take part in sexual activities, whether or not the child is aware of what is happening.
 The activities may involve physical contact, including assault by penetration (for example, rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing and touching outside the clothing.
-They may include non- contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse (including via the internet).
+They may include non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse (including via the internet).
 Sexual abuse is not solely perpetrated by adult males.
 Women can also commit acts of sexual abuse, as can other children.
+This policy covers child-on-child sexual violence, sexual harassment (including online), ‘up-skirting’ and sharing of sexual images, in line with KCSIE 2024.

 Adults at Risk